 Nacolepsy

-If you are concerned that you may have a sleeping disorder or have had problems sleeping for more than 1 month, talk to your Doctor today.
+If you are concerned that you may have a sleeping disorder or have had problems sleeping for more than 1 month, talk to your doctor today.
 You could feel more energetic, happier and healthier on a daily basis!

 Statistics and research above is in reference to reports by Access Economics for Sleep Health Foundation “Re-awakening Australia – The economic cost of sleep disorders in Australia, 2010” and “Wake up Australia – the value of healthy sleep”.